solana-labs/solana/docs/src/wallet/app-wallets.md

 # App Wallets
-Solana is supported by multiple third-party apps which should provide a familiar experience for most people who are new or experienced with using crypto wallets.
+Solana supports multiple third-party apps which should provide a familiar experience for most people who are new or experienced with using crypto wallets.

 ## Trust Wallet